Summary

 interface (name; Default: )Name of the interface on top of which VLAN will work

 mvrp (yes | no; Default: no)Specifies whether this VLAN should declare its attributes through Multiple VLAN Registration Protocol (MVRP) as an applicant.
-It can be used to register the VLAN with connected bridges that support MVRP.
+Its main use case is for VLANs that is created on Ethernet interface (such as a "router on a stick" setup) that is connected to a bridge supporting MVRP.
+Enabling this option on a VLAN interface that is already part of an MVRP-enabled bridge has no effect, as the bridge manages MVRP in that case.
 This property only has an effect when use-service-tag is disabled.

-mtu (integer; Default: 1500)Layer3 Maximum transmission unit
+mtu (integer: 68..65535; Default: 1500)Layer3 Maximum transmission unit

 name (string; Default: )Interface name